5 best smart thermostats of 2024

 *All prices are accurate at the time of this writing.

-Smart thermostats are the newest way to control the climate of your home.
+Smart thermostats are the newest way to control the climate of your home and upgrade your home automation ecosystem.

 Just like a traditional thermostat, a smart thermostat connects to your HVAC system to change the temperature of a room.
-However, smart thermostats have a long list of advanced features that allow you to conserve energy, and ultimately save money on your electric bill.
+However, smart thermostats have a long list of advanced features that theoretically allow you to conserve energy and save money on your electric bill.

 With most smart thermostats, you are able to program your schedule into them so the temperature of your home is a little cooler (or warmer, depending on the season) when you’re not home, and just right when you walk through the door.

-What makes smart thermostats different from traditional programmable thermostats is that they have the ability to learn your behavior and adjust the temperature of your home based on your habits.
+What makes smart thermostats different from traditional programmable thermostats is that they have the ability to learn your behavior and adjust the temperature of your home based on your habits to save you more energy.
+Plus they can usually be easily adjusted through mobile apps on your phone.
 This allows you to save even more on your electric bill.

 The best smart thermostat for your home depends on what is most important to you.
 Is it smart home integration?
 Are you on a tight budget?